Freedom89/Allstate_kaggle/README.md

 ### Keras (Neural Networks)

-The motivation is from this [script](https://www.kaggle.com/mtinti/allstate-claims-severity/keras-starter-with-bagging-1111-84364/comments) which is in this github repo [here](https://github.com/Freedom89/Allstate_kaggle/blob/master/keras/keras.ipynb).
+The motivation is from this [script](https://www.kaggle.com/mtinti/allstate-claims-severity/keras-starter-with-bagging-1111-84364/comments) which is in this github repo found [here](https://github.com/Freedom89/Allstate_kaggle/blob/master/keras/keras.ipynb).

 I used 4 different sets of parameters.

 * The one found in the fourm.
-* With a different seed.
+* Same Model with a different seed.
 * By changing the second layer from 200 to 250 nodes.
 * Training the same model without using log transform.